TO BE ANNOUNCED

 And that's where the Vintage Custom Model Equine Center comes in!
 We believe it's important not only to preserve these vintage works, but also to promote them as the folk art that they are, by providing details about their artists and history.

 First conceived in 2004 as an idea for an event, and evolving over the next decade, the Vintage Custom Model Equine Center (VCMEC for short--just say "vee-see-mek"!) got a big boost toward reality in early 2015 when an exceptional venue became available.
-Now the home-to-be of the VCMEC Hobby House & Museum is ours, a few years of renovation away from opening!
+Unfortunately, the time alloted to renovate it ran out in 2020, regardless of the Pandemic, so we had to part with it and try again.
+Now we are hoping to make a huge announcement about the VCMEC Hobby House & Museum in Autumn 2024--please stay tuned!

 In the meantime, VCMEC's website is here and features our free downloadable quarterly newsletter VCMEC Model Horse Re-View, as well as our Guide to Artist Signatures on Vintage Custom Model Equines, an online resource that shows artists' initials, pseudonyms, symbols and more to help identify the creator of your vintage custom model horse.